cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Welcome to Abyssal.

-# Why should I play Abyssal?
+# What is Abyssal about ?

 Abyssal is a game about a tight-knit group of covert operatives working in corporate espionage.
 Armed with a spaceship and high-tech